majsan/minoritetsordlistan_search_frontend/README.md

 Run `npm build` or `yarn build` to build a project for deployment.
-The result will be in the 'dist` directory.
+The result will be in the `dist` directory.